aclements/my-hass/README.md

 - dryer-3.csv: One dryer load with wrinkle protect.
 Door was briefly opened in the middle of the cycle.
 Shows a transient low power during wrinkle protect.

+To run the unit tests that check the signal processing of these sample files, run `python3 -m unittest` from the root of the repo.